 - Teaching Arrangements

-- This paper is taught through lectures and seminars.
+This paper is taught through lectures, seminars and a workshop.

 - Course outline